Invest Qatar, Boeing Sign Mou To Drive Aerospace Industry Growth

-(MENAFN- Gulf Times) The Investment Promotion Agency Qatar (Invest Qatar) and Boeing have signed a memorandum of understanding (MoU) at the ongoing Qatar Economic Forum to establish Boeing Aerospace Doha, a permanent legal entity in Qatar.
+Doha, Qatar: The Investment Promotion Agency Qatar (Invest Qatar) and Boeing have recently signed a Memorandum of Understanding (MoU) during the Qatar Economic Forum to establish a permanent legal entity, Boeing Aerospace Doha LLC, in Qatar.

 The new Boeing hub will focus on strengthening the local aerospace sector through research and technology advancements, fostering innovation and support for start-ups, as well as driving and developing sustainable aviation.

-Invest Qatar CEO Sheikh Ali Alwaleed al-Thani said:“We are pleased to partner with Boeing to further deepen their footprint in Qatar.
+Sheikh Ali Alwaleed Al-Thani, CEO, Invest Qatar, said:“We are pleased to partner with Boeing, to further deepen their footprint in Qatar.
 This collaboration underscores the wealth of opportunities Qatar offers to businesses, enabling them to pursue a sustainable growth journey.
 It is a testament to the country's business-friendly environment, tailored to accommodate the evolving needs of investors, affirming Qatar's standing as a unique business hub.”

 Legal Disclaimer: